MatanHamilis/sighash_post/README.md

 1. `scriptPubkey`, who can spend the coins in this output.

 While the `value` attribute is easy to grasp, you can think of the `scriptPubkey` attribute as a puzzle that whoever wants to spend this output has to solve.
-When you're sending some coins to your friend, she gives you her Bitcoin address, this address is directly decoded in this `scriptPubkey` address, so your Bitcoin wallet will specify in the output a puzzle that only your friend can solve, using her private key.
+When you're sending some coins to your friend, your friend gives you a Bitcoin address, this address is directly decoded in this `scriptPubkey` address, so your Bitcoin wallet will specify in the output a puzzle that only your friend can solve, using a private key.
 This puzzle is specified under the hood using a "programing language" dedicated to Bitcoin call "script".
 You can find further information about Bitcoin script [here](https://en.bitcoin.it/wiki/Script).